Nonprofit Community Conversations in December

 - We’ll build stronger partnerships with TSF fundholders through collective-giving opportunities and in-depth consulting services for individual donors and their families—all with the goal of increasing fundholder investment in King County nonprofits and communities.

 The Seattle Foundation has a successful history of understanding problems and opportunities and then bringing people together to find new solutions and marshal resources.
 During the past seven years, TSF’s proactive community leadership work has focused on reducing educational and economic disparities in King County.
-Building on this work, TSF’s Center for Community Leadership will facilitate opportunities for cross-sector, multi-issue problem solving.
+Building on this work, TSF’s Center for Community Partnerships will facilitate opportunities for cross-sector, multi-issue problem solving.
 The Center will achieve greater community impact through systemic change efforts by using multiple strategies, including grantmaking, mission investing, convening, advocacy, research and technical assistance.
-The Center for Community Leadership will be operational in early 2014 with a public launch held in the fall.
+The Center for Community Partnerships will be operational in early 2014 with a public launch held in the fall.

 Replacing our traditional grantmaking program will be a new effort to involve our fundholders in identifying and funding community needs.
 We’ll offer a wide range of opportunities, from simple philanthropic “matchmaking” via our web site, to more active involvement through giving circles.
 We’ll use the Foundation’s funds to seed these efforts and catalyze giving in areas of interest to our fundholders that align with our Healthy Community framework.
 Input and participation with our fundholders, together with a new Healthy Community Giving Guide to be published in 2014, will provide the platform to launch this new grantmaking approach.